Diving in Australia

 American citizens are required to have a valid U.S. passport to enter Australia with at least one blank page for the entry stamp.
 An Australian Visa is required, or if eligible, an electronic visa, through Electronic Travel Authority (ETA) at www.eta.immi.gov.au.
 The ETA replaces a visa and allows a stay of up to 90 days.
 The ETA may be obtained from their website for $20 AUD.
 Airlines and many travel agents in the United States are also able to apply for ETAs on behalf of travelers.
 Please note that American citizens who overstay their ETA or visa, even for short periods, may be subject to exclusion, detention, and removal.

 Read about Australia's entry/exit requirements here.

-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel to Australia at Traveler's Health CDC Australia
+There are no required immunizations for U.S. citizens to enter Australia, but we would always suggest checking with your doctor and the Centers for Disease Control on recommended vaccinations for travel to Australia at Traveler's Health CDC Australia

 Culture and Customs